Cart 0

 Grade 6

 The Grade 6 Science course delves deeper into the process of science focusing on experimental design, data analysis, and scientific reasoning.
 Students will plan investigations to explore the relationships among energy transfer, type of matter, mass, and changes in particle motion and temperature.
-They'll develop models to predict changes in particle motion and state of a substance when thermal energy is added or removed.
+Students develop models to predict changes in particle motion and state of a substance when thermal energy is added or removed.
 Students will also investigate the conservation of matter during heating, cooling, or mixing substances, providing evidence for this fundamental principle.
-They'll explore the cellular composition of living organisms, constructing models to describe cell function and the interconnectedness of cellular systems within the body.
-Students will study Earth's systems, including the cycling of water, uneven distributions of resources, atmospheric and oceanic circulation patterns, and the analysis of natural hazards to forecast and mitigate future catastrophic events.
+Students explore the cellular composition of living organisms, constructing models to describe cell function and the interconnectedness of cellular systems through the study of flowering plants.
+Students will study Earth's systems, including the cycling of water, formation of air masses, and how both impact weather and influence weather forecasts.

 Grade 7